fabienpesquerel/forban/README.md

 experiment.plot()
 ```

-Using `forban`, you can easily create bandit problems and benchmark bandits algorithms using them.
-You can compare quantiles of the regrets or simply the expected regrets.
-For instance, if we were to compare two constants strategy, an explore then commit and IMED, one can get the following plot:
+Using `forban`, you can easily create bandit problems and benchmark bandit algorithms using them.
+You can compare quantiles of the regret or simply the expected regret.
+For instance, if we were to compare two constant strategies, an Explore Then Commit strategy and the IMED strategy, one can get the following plot:

 ![algo_comparison](./img/algo_1.png)

 ---
-For non-french speakers: *forban* is a french word for *pirate* which is of course a *bandit* that seek how to explore and exploit its environment!
+For non-French speakers: *forban* is a French word for *pirate* which is a sort of *bandit* that explores and exploits its environment!